 Conservation permit or National park permits are required for trekking regions in Nepal.
 There are few restricted trekking areas in Nepal, where trekking permits are required.
 Please visit our web site page that related your trekking regions.

 Altitude sickness is caused by the high elevation.
 The symptoms like a headache, vomiting, and fatigue are signs of altitude sickness.
 The most important thing is DONT PANIC.
 You always ensure that you have well warm clothes.
-Our guide will have normal medical kid box service as he/she is trained.
-Walk high and sleep in low, Drink at least 2 liters clean water, soups (garlic!), and make small evening hike every day after you get the hotel.
-In case if you are not well we will provide you helicopter evacuation service which will be paid by your insurance company.
+Our guide will have a normal medical kid box service as he/she is trained.
+Walk high and sleep in low, Drink at least 2 liters of clean water, soups (garlic!), and make small evening hike every day after you get the hotel.
+In case if you are not well we will provide you a helicopter evacuation service which will be paid by your insurance company.
 We recommend limiting caffeine and alcohol, as they dehydrate the body.
 Also, resist taking naps after your trek because sleeping at nighttime is the best way for your body to adjust to the elevation.
 Taking it easy, and enjoying the amazing place you are in are great ways to help prevent the symptoms.
 Just let your guide know about any symptoms that may come, so they can monitor you.

 From the most recent information, we have received from health clinics is that people traveling to SE Asia will require shots for Hep A, Hep B, and Typhoid.
 Some travelers have brought Malaria pills to Nepal, however, it may not be needed.
 As well, you may need to get some additional boosters such as Tetanus.
 We're not doctors and do not know more than your local health clinics so please contact a professional and let them know which region of the world you are traveling to and they will ensure you are prepared for your trip with us!